HelenEmmett/fem-rating-component-vanilla/README.md

 - Flexbox
 - Mobile-first workflow
 - Vanilla JavaScript
+- CSS backface-visibility for rotating card

 ### What I learned

 This was a practice project from Frontend mentor.
-I'm using these to get in the habbit of regularly brushing up on CSS, HTML and JavaScript.
+I'm using these to get in the habit of regularly brushing up on CSS, HTML and JavaScript.